Kandzak/Generic-Duplicate-Handler/README.md

 1. Generate a new **private** repo.
 2. Write your solution to the requirements listed below to your generated repo.
-3. Once your repo is ready for review, add `rowconstantino` as a collaborator for your repo.
+3. Once your repo is ready for review, add `rowconstantino` and kevaltrivedied@gmail.com as a collaborators for your repo.
 4. Wait for our response.

 ## Requirements